APikielny/mannequinchallenge/README.md

 ## Bash Scripts:
 All the bash scripts I wrote to run on grid should be stored in mannequinchallenge/grid_bash_scripts.
-Preivously, they were free-floating in /data/jhtlab/apikieln, so if something is breaking now it is probably a paths issue.
+Previously, they were free-floating in /data/jhtlab/apikieln, so if something is breaking now it is probably a paths issue.

 Some bash scripts are accompanied by a plain text file that shows exactly how to run it.
 This isn't necessary, but it was helpful for me when switching between scripts.
 For example, for `test_mannequin_on_grid.sh`, run `cat test_grid_command` to see the command I use, and copy/paste that to trigger `test_mannequin_on_grid.sh` to run on grid.
 The `-m abes` flag will email grid job status updates.
 I believe this just emails whoever submitted the job.
 Tip: I created a filter in my mail app to prevent these emails from flooding my inbox.